alexalisauskas/PLAN506_Storymaps/content/embed_immersive.md

 ### Swipe
 You can use the Swipe to let readers easily compare two maps (webmap or express) or images with an interactive slider.
 This is great to show changes over time.

+{: .note}
-**Note**: There is a limit on the size of image you can upload, so if you are planning on using raster images, they may need to be resized.
+There is a limit on the size of image you can upload, so if you are planning on using raster images, they may need to be resized.

 ### Map tour
 You can create a **map tour** to showcase a set of places your readers can explore in any order, or be led through one at a time.
 C